The primary objective is to develop a machine learning model for classifying asteroid orbits.

 1. Application type

-This is a classification project, since the variable to be predicted is categorical: AMO, APO, ATE.
-These orbit types are asteroid orbits, so the model will classify orbits according to the above asteroid orbit classes.
+This is a classification project since the variable to be predicted is categorical: AMO, APO, ATE.

 2. Data set

-The first step is to prepare the data set, which is the source of information for the classification problem.
-For that, we need to configure the following concepts:
+The first step is to prepare the dataset, which serves as the source of information for the classification problem.

 - Data source.